 For that reason, tools like Slido are so valuable.
 They allow for conversations between employees and leadership.

-For the leaders, all-hands is an opportunity to reignite the excitement about the mission of the company, get the employees excited about the product and the progress that the company has made over the last quarter.
+For the leaders, all-hands is an opportunity to reignite the excitement about the mission of the company, and get the employees excited about the product and the progress that the company has made over the last quarter.
 But above all, an all-hands gives employees that face to face time with the executives and make people feel that their concerns matter.

 Q: How do you measure the success of your all-hands meetings?